monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 ### 2.2 Sampling Methods

-Sampling techniques modify the **composition of the training dataset** by adjusting how frequently different instances appear during model training.
+Sampling techniques **modify the training dataset composition** by changing how often instances appear during training.
-Instead of changing weights assigned to data points, these methods **duplicate or remove instances** to create a more balanced dataset.
+Instead of assigning weights, they **duplicate or remove examples** to create a more balanced dataset.

-Sampling approaches are particularly useful when fairness issues arise from **severe representation disparities**, when models **do not support instance weights**, or when teams prefer fairness interventions implemented directly in the data preparation pipeline.
+These methods are useful when there are **large representation imbalances**, when models **do not support instance weights**, or when fairness adjustments are applied directly during data preparation.

+---

 #### 1. Oversampling

 **Description:**
-Oversampling increases the number of examples from **underrepresented groups** by duplicating existing instances or generating synthetic ones.
+Oversampling increases the number of examples from **underrepresented groups** by **duplicating existing instances or generating synthetic ones**.
 This ensures that minority groups appear more frequently during model training.

 **Use cases:**